linediconsine/TangoFlux/README.md

 | **TangoFlux (Base)** | 515M | 30 sec | 50 | 80.2 | 1.22 | 0.431 | 11.7 | 3.7 |
 | **TangoFlux** | 515M | 30 sec | 50 | 75.1 | 1.15 | 0.480 | 12.2 | 3.7 |

+## License

+The TangoFlux checkpoints are for non-commercial research use only.
+They are subject to the [Stable Audio Open’s license](https://huggingface.co/stabilityai/stable-audio-open-1.0/blob/main/LICENSE.md), [WavCap’s license](https://github.com/XinhaoMei/WavCaps?tab=readme-ov-file#license), and the original licenses accompanying each training dataset.

+This Stability AI Model is licensed under the Stability AI Community License, Copyright © Stability AI Ltd. All Rights Reserved

 ## Citation

 ```bibtex